George A. Tice: Later career

-Tice returned to the urban landscapes of New Jersey in 1994, when he began a project that was published eight years later as George Tice: Urban Landscapes.
+Tice spent 1994 photographing urban landscapes across New Jersey, which he published eight years later as George Tice: Urban Landscapes.

-In 1997 and 1998, Tice printed more negatives by Steichen for his widow Joanna's book, Steichen's Legacy, and made two maquettes of Steichen's unfinished project, Shadblow, The Final Apprenticeship of Edward Steichen, Tice received a New Jersey State Council on the Arts Fellowship.
+From 1997-1998, Tice printed more of Edward Steichen's negatives for his widow Joanna's book, Steichen's Legacy, and made two maquettes of Steichen's unfinished project, Shadblow, The Final Apprenticeship of Edward Steichen.
+Tice received a New Jersey State Council on the Arts Fellowship.
 His revised and expanded edition of Fields of Peace: A Pennsylvania German Album, was published by Godine in 1998.
-The Witkin Gallery closed in 1999, after thirty years of operation.
-Godine published George Tice: Selected Photographs, 1953-1999, a pocket-sized retrospective.
-His work was shown in American Photographs 1900/2000, Part 3, 1968-1999 at the James Danziger Gallery, New York.
-In 2000 Tice had his first showing at the Ariel Meyerowitz Gallery, New York.
+Godine published George Tice: Selected Photographs, 1953–1999, a pocket-sized retrospective.
+His work was shown in American Photographs 1900/2000, Part 3, 1968–1999 at the James Danziger Gallery in New York City.

+In 2000, Tice had his first showing at the Ariel Meyerowitz Gallery.
 He then began photography for Paterson II.
-The following year Godine published a pocket-sized retrospective book with the same title as the show.
-Tice traveled to Verona to oversee production.
-George Tice: Urban Landscapes was published by W. W. Norton with introduction by Brian Wallis in 2002, accompanied by an exhibition of the same title at the International Center of Photography, New York.
-The show traveled to the New Jersey State Museum, Trenton, New Jersey and The Museum of Art, University of Maine, Bangor the following year, when he also exhibited at the Point Light Gallery, Sydney, New South Wales.
+The following year, Godine published a pocket-sized retrospective book with the same title as the show.
+In 2002, W. W. Norton published George Tice: Urban Landscapes with introduction by Brian Wallis, accompanied by an exhibition of the same title at the International Center of Photography.
+The show traveled to the New Jersey State Museum, University of Maine's Museum of Art, and Point Light Gallery in Sydney, Australia.

 In 2004, there were further shows at the Candace Perich Gallery in New York and the Zelda Cheatle Gallery in London.
 That year, Tice traveled to London, Yorkshire, and Belgium, where he oversaw the production of Common Mementoes, a collection of previously unpublished urban landscapes from the 1990s.
 Five of his photographs were adapted for scenic drops and rear projections for the Broadway musical, Jersey Boys.
 Tice had an exhibition at the Scott Nichols Gallery in San Francisco, and he resumed work on the Tice genealogy and photography of Ticetown.

-In 2006 Tice traveled to Belgium to work with Georges Charlier of Amanasalto for the production of Paterson II.
+In 2006, Tice traveled to Belgium to work with Georges Charlier of Amanasalto for the production of Paterson II.
 He supervised printing of a special edition of 20 x 24 platinum/palladium prints by Salto.
 Paterson II was published by Quantuck Lane Press with an essay by A. D. Coleman, "The Poetics of the Quotidian: George Tice's Paterson Photographs."
 A related exhibition, Paterson II: Photographs by George Tice, opened at the Newark Museum, continuing on to Lambert's Castle, Paterson, the Jordan Schnitzer Museum of Art, at the University of Oregon at Eugene.